yannansoda/data-trees/src/site/notes/Notes/Artificial Neural Networks.md

 ![Pasted image 20230309212317.png|300](/img/user/assets/images/Pasted%20image%2020230309212317.png)
 - Softmax
 $$\phi(z) = \text{Softmax}(z_{i}) = \frac{\exp(z_i)}{\sum_j \exp(z_j)}$$
+> Why "soft": because it generates values between 0 and 1 and sum to 1, so the max value is a probability smaller than 1, instead of "hard" max value as 1 and the rest as 0.

 - rectifier (ReLU) -  when you must model a piecewise linear target
 $$
 \phi(z) = max(z, 0)